anquanscan/sec-tools/README.md

 [Loki.Rat](https://github.com/TheGeekHT/Loki.Rat): Loki.Rat is a fork of the Ares RAT, it integrates new modules, like recording , lockscreen , and locate options.
 Loki.Rat is a Python Remote Access Tool.
 [CppQtReverseShell](https://github.com/melardev/CppQtReverseShell): Qt Cpp Reverse shell
 [hacker-portfolio](https://github.com/IlyaAgarishev/hacker-portfolio): This is my portfolio site made in the hacking style.
 Start typing something to feel yourself a hacker.
 And don't forget to put a star on the project !
 [mbp-tails](https://github.com/T2minator/mbp-tails): How to get Tails working on T2 Apple device (e.g. 2019 MacBook Pro) without needing external keyboard/mouse.
+[matano](https://github.com/matanolabs/matano): The open-source security lake platform for AWS